-- obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error - issue an Independent Auditor's Report including my opinion.
+- obtain reasonable assurance about whether the financial report as a whole is free from material misstatement, whether due to fraud or error - issue an Independent Auditor's Report including my opinion.

 Reasonable assurance is a high level of assurance, but does not guarantee an audit conducted in accordance with Australian Auditing Standards will always detect material misstatements.
 Misstatements can arise from fraud or error.
-Misstatements are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions users take based on the financial statements.
+Misstatements are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions users take based on the financial report.

-A description of my responsibilities for the audit of the financial statements is located at the Auditing and Assurance Standards Board website at http://www.auasb.gov.au/auditors_responsibilities/ar4.pdf The description forms part of my auditor's report.
+A description of my responsibilities for the audit of the financial report is located at the Auditing and Assurance Standards Board website at: www.auasb.gov.au/auditors\responsibilities/ar4.pdf.
+The description forms part of my auditor's report.